 In the run-up to the wedding of a pair of boho artists I attended recently, the couple sent out a notice that no wedding gifts were necessary, and as such no gift registry was available -- but that anyone wishing to give a present could contribute to their travel fund found at TravelersJoy.com.

-When you visit the site, you find many of the typical trappings of a wedding registry site: photos of the couple, a greeting and a date -- albeit the starting date of the trip, not the wedding!
+When you visit the site, you find many of the typical trappings of a wedding registry site: photos of the couple, a greeting and a wedding date.
 The page also had a short statement of thanks, a description of the trip (to Bangladesh), a map of their destination and, of course, a mind-numbingly easy way to give money.
 As with a registry, there are options for various budgets (you can contribute $15 for a guidebook, $75 for a spa treatment or $150 for a hotel night).

 If you are serious about your effort to fund your travels directly and methodically, rather than out of whatever is in your bank account when your travel date comes around, this is a critical step.
 In most cases the cost to set up an account is zero, save for a bit of your time.